Pavloffff/Pavloffff/README.md

 ---

 ### About Me :
-Developer, student of the Moscow Aviation Institute, department 806, passionate about backend, algorithms, and DevOps.
+Student of the Moscow Aviation Institute, department 806.

 Currently work as python developer.